Branching Paths

 Branching Paths and Chaining Steps

-Now let’s execute the workflow and see the results.
+Now let’s configure the workflow with branching paths and merge them using the compound .after([])

 myWorkflow